Are Probiotics Dead on Arrival? A Research Review

 Probiotics aren’t only exposed to stressful conditions during manufacturing, but also during storage, transit and due to degradation over time.

-Many supplement warehousing facilities aren’t adequately heat-controlled, and probiotics sitting in hot warehouses for months on end aren’t likely to be very effective.
-Very few freighting companies have adequate temperature-monitoring technology in our experience, and this is another factor that can cause probiotic death.
+Some dietary supplement warehousing facilities aren’t adequately heat-controlled, and probiotics sitting in hot warehouses for months on end aren’t likely to be very effective.

 So how can consumers ensure that the probiotic supplement they're considering will actually have live probiotics when it reaches their door?
 We'll explain in the next section.

-How Third-Party Testing Can Solve This Issue
+How Third-Party Testing Helps

 ConsumerLab third-party tested probiotic results